-You must successfully complete the entire curriculum to be certified by TASER Training as a TASER instructor
+You must successfully complete the entire curriculum to be certified by TASER Training as a TASER user

-- Instructor certification is valid for two years from the date certified - Users must be recertified annually or more frequently as necessary to stay current with updated manufacturer warnings/training and court decisions
+Users must be recertified annually or more frequently as necessary to stay current with updated manufacturer warnings/training and court decisions

 Ask questions.
 If we do not know the answer, we will find it for you.